-ABCA Systems Ltd. does not take any responsibility for personal items within company vehicles.
-You should not leave any company equipment or personal items on show within the vehicle if it is parked and / or unattended.
+ABCA Systems Ltd. will not take any responsibility for personal items within company vehicles.
+We strongly advise you to not leave any company equipment or personal items on show within the vehicle if it is parked and / or unattended.
 Should company equipment be stolen from the vehicle you may be liable for replacement costs, where the Company deems it appropriate.

 You will adhere to a company request for a vehicle tracker to be fitted at the Company’s expense.
 You should not tamper with its operation and should facilitate a speedy resolution to any tracker faults.
 Tampering with the vehicle tracker with a view to falsifying journey records may result in disciplinary action, which could lead to dismissal without notice for gross misconduct.

 Tracker information will not be actively shared with third parties, although it will be visible by the tracker provider.
 Tracker information will be used for employment purposes only; the payment of correct wage amounts inclusive of private mileage deductions and / or investigations into unauthorised vehicle use, and to obtain employee location for job completion purposes or lone work monitoring.

 You should contact your Fleet & Asset Manager to request a copy of tracker information, and it will be provided within 30 days of receipt of request, where the reason for request is deemed valid and permissible.
 Valid and permissible reasons are classed as employment related.
 Requests for tracker information which are deemed as being outside of an employment related reason can be still be made, however HR will exercise discretion in deciding whether to provide such information.